Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 0401020

-399k The newly commissioned USS Concord (CL 10) sits moored at the Philadelphia Naval Shipyard on 3 November 1923.
+399k The newly commissioned Concord (CL 10) sits moored at the Philadelphia Naval Shipyard on 3 November 1923.

 Photo from the City of Philadelphia Department of Records